git spine

 Network Activity

-Note: Git operations (push, fetch, clone) use your existing git/ssh configuration and are separate from gitspine's network requirements.
+Note: Git operations (push, fetch, clone) you initiate use your existing git/ssh configuration and are separate from gitspine itself.

 Data Handling